Primary Navigation Mobile

 • Parkers explains everything you need to know before buying one

-Written by Graham King Published: 7 November 2024
+Written by Graham King Updated: 29 November 2024

-Volkswagen vans have always been hugely popular as the basis for a camper van.
-Ever since the T1 was launched back in the 1950s.
+Volkswagen vans have always been hugely popular as the basis for a camper van, ever since the T1 was launched back in the 1950s.
 And it’s not hard to see why.
-They’re spacious, flexible, and they’re built in the millions.
-The fourth-generation Volkswagen T4 campervan is all those things and it’s the most affordable route into VW camper ownership right now.
+They’re spacious, flexible, and built in the millions.
+The third-generation Volkswagen T4 campervan is all those things and it’s the most affordable route into VW camper ownership right now.

 There are a vast number of T4 campers on the market to choose from.
 There’s everything from DIY conversions built on a driveway to professional, Volkswagen-approved vehicles built by the likes of Autosleeper and Westfalia.
 And you can, of course, buy one that’s still in its original form to convert yourself.
 And that’s before you get into the enormous range of bodywork, interior, suspension and engine modifications available off-the-shelf.